Spring 2026 CE Training Day for the Entire Dental Team - Zoom Webinar

 In 2003, the Institute of Medicine published the groundbreaking report “Unequal Treatment.
 Confronting Racial and Ethnic Disparities in Health Care.”
 The review of 600+ studies concerning diagnosis, treatment and health outcomes by age, sex and race found health inequities existed—even when they controlled for socioeconomic status and insurance coverage.
 In the discussion of these findings, the Institute of Medicine suggested that in addition to structural factors (such as insurance coverage,) implicit biases might be a cause of health care inequities.

-You’ll learn about the concept of implicit biases through a demonstration of their power in daily life and dentistry-related situations.
+Join Dr. Marita Inglehart for an informative afternoon session where you'll delve into the concept of implicit biases through a demonstration of their power in daily life and dentistry-related situations.
 You will gain an understanding of how implicit biases can change over time and when they are most likely to occur.
-And you’ll explore ways in which the content of implicit biases can be changed.
+And Dr. Inglehart will help you explore ways in which the content of implicit biases can be changed.

 Learn How To